A Long Time In The Making

 The previous incarnation of this very page saw me living on a mountain ridge overlooking the Huon River, with the Hartz Mountains as a backdrop.
 Like so many cool things, that was not destined to last.

 The happy home scenario ended in mid 2014 with a sextuple bypass, moving house and a divorce (in that order), all within less than six months.
-My world view (and particularly my view of human relationships) has subsequently once more been modified.
+My world view (and particularly my view of human relationships) has subsequently once more been modified or maybe just refined.

 Perhaps it was a good thing to get it all out of the way in one fell swoop.
 It sure didn't feel like it at the time though.